-Gospel & Universe 🔬 Science & Mystery
+The Double Refuge 🔬 Science & Mystery

 Possible Explanations

 To one who has faith, no explanation is necessary.
-To one without faith, no explanation is possible.
+To one without faith, no explanation is possible. —Thomas Aquinas

 This aphorism gets at key differences between belief, disbelief, and doubt.
 For believers, the first part of the aphorism — To one who has faith, no explanation is necessary — has been true since the end of the late Classical Age, and continues to be true to this day.
-It suggests that faith doesn't need to be explained in any way, not by the logic of Augustine or Aquinas, and not even by a biblical chronology that starts in 4004 BC.
+It suggests that faith doesn't need to be explained in any way — not by the logic of Augustine or Aquinas, and not even by a biblical chronology that starts in 4004 BC.
 In this lies the enduring quality of the statement: if it doesn't matter whether or not faith can be explained, faith can't be explained away.

 The second half — To one without faith, no explanation is possible — is trickier to get at, and looks different depending on whether you’re an atheist or an agnostic.
 For most atheists, a scientific explanation for the meaning of life has not only become possible; it’s also become inevitable.
 Paradoxically, the scientific explanation — which historically has featured geology and astronomy, evolution and DNA — is almost an article of faith among atheists.
 This is hardly surprising, since science offers the most reasonable explanation we’ve got.

-While almost all atheists believe in science, not all scientists are atheists.
-Some are agnostics, and some are believers.
-This suggests the immense power of science and the scientific method.
-In the next section, Agnosticism, I’ll argue that while the scientific method is respected by theists and atheists alike, it’s closest to agnosticism: both share a radical sense of doubt and a perpetually open mind to all possibilities.
+While the scientific method is respected by theists and atheists alike, it’s closest to agnosticism: both share a radical sense of doubt and a perpetually open mind to all possibilities.
 For agnostics and scientists, proof is contingent on the moment and is always subject to further verification.
+The scientific explanation holds for now, but there might be another order of explanation.
+What that might be, no one can say.
+Religions, myths, science-fiction, and scientific theories hint at possibilities, but none of these are as solid as the scientific method itself.

 🔬